SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

   - [License](#license)
   - [Resources](#resources)

-# Install a Solace Event Broker onto a Kubernetes cluster
+# Install a Solace Event Broker Software onto a Kubernetes cluster

 The [Solace Event Broker](https://solace.com/products/event-broker/software/) of the [Solace Platform](https://solace.com/products/platform/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in the cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
 It can be installed into a variety of public and private clouds, PaaS, and on-premises environments, and brokers in multiple locations can be linked together in an [event mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.